 The Forest Machine Connectivity project is a joint effort by Canfor, TimberWest, Lim Geomatics, FP Innovations, and UBC’s Faculty of Forestry to future-proof Canada’s wood products manufacturing industry.
 The project will use an Industrial Internet of Things (IIoT) platform, which is a network of ‘smart’ devices that can monitor, collect, exchange, analyze, and deliver valuable insights.
 The insights and data delivered will allow contractors, machine operators, and forest managers to identify bottlenecks and improve productivity in real time and develop best practices throughout the supply chain.

 “The Forest Machine Connectivity project signals a new era of real-time operational insight for logging contractors, machine operators, and forest managers,” says Dr. Kevin Lim, president and chief technology officer for Lim Geomatics.
 “Over the past decade, we’ve developed an array of digital geospatial tools for the natural resources sector.
 We’re excited to apply this expertise alongside our Supercluster partners to accelerate the digital transformation of Canada’s forest industry.”

-For more information on Canada’s Digital Technology Supercluster, visit: Comment on this story
+For more information on Canada’s Digital Technology Supercluster, visit: Comment on story